Skip to main content Skip to main navigation

 NAT10908004Memorise and perform Indigenous works

-CUAACT411Use a range of acting techniques in performance
+CUAACT411Use acting techniques in performance

 CUADAN312Increase depth of Aboriginal and/or Torres Strait Islander dance techniques